Civil & Environmental Engineering

-It is a non-credit, free online course which provides guidelines for good practice in research data management.
+It is a non-credit, free online course that provides guidelines for good practice in research data management.
 It consists of interactive online units focused on key concepts of data management.
 They include video clips featuring senior academics talking about data management challenges.
-In addition there are practical exercises in handling data within four software analysis environments (SPSS, NVivo, R and ArcGIS), which learners can download and work through at their own pace.
+In addition, there are practical exercises in handling data within four software analysis environments (SPSS, NVivo, R, and ArcGIS), which learners can download and work through at their own pace.

 Who is it for?

 It is for Ph.D. students, early career researchers, and all others who are planning a research project based on digital data.
 The course is an Open Educational Resource that may be freely used by anyone.
 It is available through an open license for rejigging, rebranding, and repurposing.

 The Data Library team at EDINA produced the materials as part of the JISC Managing Research Data programme.
 They worked with the School of Social and Political Studies, the School of GeoSciences, and the Doctorate in Clinical Psychology to target the resources towards their doctoral training programs.
 The Data Library at the University of Edinburgh has been providing research data services to staff and students for over twenty-five years.
 The data handling software practicals were written by expert data analysts in each software domain.
 The online module was created using Xerte Online Toolkits, an open-source authoring tool.